This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Wash and dry chicken with paper towels.
-Season with salt and pepper the inside and outside.
+• Pat the chicken very dry with paper towels.
+Season generously inside and out with salt and pepper.

 Notes